 Regarding information hints to evaluate the potential of hypotheses, our findings indicated a strong preference among data scientists for early access to statistical data.
 F1, F2 and F3 emphasized the importance of engaging directly with the dataset from the outset of the exploration process.
 Subsequent feedback advocated for the inclusion of a statistical overview or preliminary data analysis and the background of the hypothesis to provide an overview of each hypothesis: ``One of the first thing is that you do some of overview, analysis of your dataset...I don't just wanna know what the possible hypothesis are, right?
 I wanna know, also, good overview of the data."
 (F1)

-However, this approach introduced new challenges, particularly in terms of information density and display.
-While F3 hovered over the node, they observed that there were too much information to fit on the screen as the explorating getting deeper, highlighting the limitations of traditional detail-on-demand interaction in this context.
+However, this approach introduced new challenges, particularly in terms of information density and display. \re{While F3 hovered over the node at the bottom, they observed that there was too much information to fit on the screen as the exploration got deeper}, highlighting the limitations of traditional detail-on-demand interaction in this context.
 To address this issue, participants proposed alternative solutions such as implementing a table and summary view, or potentially opening a new page for more detailed information.